Current Numbers: 7

-By 2012 the Oregon Department of Fish & Wildlife documented seven pups in Wenaha Pack.
-Genetic test results found that OR-12, the breeding male of the Wenaha Pack, is progeny of the Imnaha pack (OR-2 and OR-4).
-OR-12 is the first wolf confirmed to have been born into one pack in Oregon (Imnaha), then dispersed and successfully bred in a different Oregon pack.
+By 2012, the Oregon Department of Fish & Wildlife documented seven pups in the Wenaha Pack.
+Genetic test results found that OR12, the breeding male of the Wenaha Pack, is a progeny of the Imnaha Pack (OR2 and OR4).
+OR12 is the first wolf confirmed to have been born into one pack in Oregon (Imnaha), then dispersed and successfully bred in a different Oregon pack.

 In 2016 and 2017, the pair produced at least four pups that survived to the end of the year.
 In 2018, reproduction was not confirmed.
 The breeding female disappeared in the summer of 2018.
 She was at least ten years old, and her condition appeared poor in remote photos.

-A new breeding female is leading the pack for 2020 – see her photo in the gallery below.
+A new breeding female was leading the pack in 2020 — see her photo in the gallery below.
 A radio-collared male wolf (WA90M) from the Grouse Flats Pack in Washington dispersed into Oregon and joined the pack in 2019.
-At least two pups survived to the end of 2019 and were counted in the 2019-2020 winter survey.
+At least two pups survived to the end of 2019 and were counted in the annual survey.

 Two more pups were born that survived through the end of 2020, when the pack was again counted as a breeding pair.
-ODFW reported radio-collar data showing a 241 square mile use are for the pack with 86% of data points located on public lands and 14% on private lands.
+ODFW reported radio-collar data showing a 241 square mile use area for the pack, with 86% of data points located on public lands and 14% on private lands.

 Photos